marco-vassena/granularity-fs-refs/README.md

 inductive relation that represents the translation function and enables from-target-to-source inductive reasoning.

-## Additional Axiom
-The fine to coarse semantics-preservation proof of the transformation requires the (often used) axiom of function extensionality, which is assumed as a postulate in `Generic/Store/Base.agda`.

-## Difference from the paper
+## Differences from the Paper
 The translation from the paper and its mechanization differ in the following:
 1. _Syntactic sugar_.
 In the paper, `x <- e1 ; e2` desugars to `bind(e1, x.e2)`
-   in the proof scripts (footnote 12) and `let x = e1 in e2` to `(\x.e2) e1`
+   in the proof scripts and `let x = e1 in e2` to `(\x.e2) e1`.
-(footnote 19).
-2. Term `wken` is omitted in the paper and explicit used in the proof scripts where needed (paragraph _Note on Environments_ on pag.
-17).
+2. Term `wken` is omitted in the paper and explicit used in the proof scripts where needed.
-3. Variables are _named_ in the paper and _unnamed_ De Bruijn in the proof scripts (footnote 7)
+3. Variables are _named_ in the paper and _unnamed_ De Bruijn in the proof scripts.
-4. The `Id` type is omitted in the paper and used in the proof scripts to ensure injectivity (footnote 21).
+4. The type `Id` is omitted in the paper and used in the proof scripts to ensure injectivity.

+## Additional Axiom
+The proof of semantics preservation of the fine to coarse transformation requires the (often used) axiom of function extensionality, which is assumed as a postulate in `Generic.Store.Base` and used in `FG2CG.Correct`.